lstrojny/functional-php/docs/functional-php.md

 ## id()
-Proxy function, that do nothing, except returning its first argument
+Proxy function that does nothing except returning its first argument.

 ```php
 <?php